okorach/sonar-tools/README.md

     - More than 2 groups with project admin permission
 - Users:
     - Tokens older than 90 days, or `audit.tokens.maxAge`
+    - Tokens created but never used after 30 days or `audit.maxUnusedAge`
+    - Tokens not used for 30 days or `audit.maxUnusedAge`
 </details>

 # sonar-housekeeper